techidaily/site-ai-voice-clone/source/_posts/2024-approved-master-deepface-live-download-and-train-your-live-model.md

  Live streaming constantly evolves, offering creators new ways to connect with audiences.
 While traditional live streams require your physical presence, imagine having an engaging and interactive stream running 24/7, even when you’re not there.
 This is great, especially for**private YouTube streams** , where the need to engage the select viewers becomes more apparent.

- Enter[Wondershare Virbo](https://virbo.wondershare.com/) , a revolutionary tool that leverages AI to create realistic and captivating live streams around the clock.
+ Enter [Wondershare Virbo](https://virbo.wondershare.com/) , a revolutionary tool that leverages AI to create realistic and captivating live streams around the clock.

 ### Introducing Wondershare Virbo